United States: Science and technology

 California's Silicon Valley is the largest and foremost technology and innovation hub in the world.

 The United States has been a leader in technological innovation since the late 19th century and scientific research since the mid-20th century.
 Methods for producing interchangeable parts and the establishment of a machine tool industry enabled the large-scale manufacturing of U.S. consumer products in the late 19th century.
 By the early 20th century, factory electrification, the introduction of the assembly line, and other labor-saving techniques created the system of mass production.

 In the 21st century, the United States continues to be one of the world's foremost scientific powers, though China has emerged as a major competitor in many fields.
 The U.S. has the highest research and development expenditures of any country and ranks ninth as a percentage of GDP.
 In 2022, the United States was (after China) the country with the second-highest number of published scientific papers.
 In 2021, the U.S. ranked second (also after China) by the number of patent applications, and third by trademark and industrial design applications (after China and Germany), according to World Intellectual Property Indicators.
 In 2025 the United States ranked third (after Switzerland and Sweden) in the Global Innovation Index.
-The United States is considered to be the leading country in the development of artificial intelligence technology.
+The United States is considered to be a world leader in the development of artificial intelligence technology.
 In 2023, the United States was ranked the second most technologically advanced country in the world (after South Korea) by Global Finance magazine.

 Spaceflight

-Astronauts Buzz Aldrin and Neil Armstrong (seen in visor reflection) during the 1969 Apollo 11 mission, the first crewed Moon landing.
+Astronaut Buzz Aldrin (with Neil Armstrong seen in visor reflection) during the 1969 Apollo 11 mission, the first of six crewed Moon landings.
 The United States is the only country to have landed humans on the Moon.

 The United States has maintained a space program since the late 1950s, beginning with the establishment of the National Aeronautics and Space Administration (NASA) in 1958.
+In 1961, the United States became the second country (after the Soviet Union) to successfully launch a human into space.
 NASA's Apollo program (1961-1972) achieved the first crewed Moon landing with the 1969 Apollo 11 mission; it remains one of the agency's most significant milestones.
-Other major endeavors by NASA include the Space Shuttle program (1981–2011), the Voyager program (1972-present), the Hubble and James Webb space telescopes (launched in 1990 and 2021, respectively), and the multi-mission Mars Exploration Program (Spirit and Opportunity, Curiosity, and Perseverance).
+Other major endeavors by NASA include the Space Shuttle program (1981–2011), the Voyager program (1972-present), the Hubble and James Webb space telescopes (launched in 1990 and 2021, respectively), and the multi-mission Mars Exploration Program (Spirit, Opportunity, Curiosity, and Perseverance).
 NASA is one of five agencies collaborating on the International Space Station (ISS); U.S. contributions to the ISS include several modules, including Destiny (2001), Harmony (2007), and Tranquility (2010), as well as ongoing logistical and operational support.

 The United States private sector dominates the global commercial spaceflight industry.
 Prominent American spaceflight contractors include Blue Origin, Boeing, Lockheed Martin, Northrop Grumman, and SpaceX.
 NASA programs such as the Commercial Crew Program, Commercial Resupply Services, Commercial Lunar Payload Services, and NextSTEP have facilitated growing private-sector involvement in American spaceflight.